Man in the mud: Design and construction

+Reception

-ReceptionMan in the mud was completed in 1989, and placed on display in the AWM's World War I galleries that year.
+Man in the mud was completed in 1989, and placed on display in the AWM's World War I galleries that year.
 As of 2005, the diorama was located immediately after the exit of the Memorial's gallery on the Gallipoli Campaign, and was the first item visitors saw when they entered the Western Front galleries.
 This placement was intended to stress the more impersonal and brutal nature of the fighting in France compared to that in Gallipoli.
 A 1988 Canberra Times article labelled the then-incomplete diorama "very fine".
 Hutchings also judged the work to be a success.

 The diorama is one of the most popular items on display in the AWM, and the Memorial's website labels it "much-loved".
-Responding to the realistic appearance of the soldier and the muddy battlefield, many of the memorial's visitors touch the work.Man in the mud was removed from the AWM's World War I galleries when they were closed for a major redevelopment in April 2013.
+Responding to the realistic appearance of the soldier and the muddy battlefield, many of the memorial's visitors touch the work.

+Man in the mud was removed from the AWM's World War I galleries when they were closed for a major redevelopment in April 2013.
 It was placed on display in the Memorial's temporary exhibition space.
 The statue was not included in the World War I galleries after they re-opened.